Shwetank2101/Webpage/README.md

 # Webpage
-This is a small efforts to make a page for prediction of Wine Quality Prediction
+This is a small effort to make a web-page for prediction of Wine Quality Prediction